freeman91/cashflow/README.md

 - When you purchase or sell an investment
   - purchase x shares of SPY
   - sell y shares of BTC
-- When create a loan account also create a borrow transaction
+- When you take out a loan or create a loan account also create a borrow transaction

 ### Setup cronjobs